 The ALRC received a wide-ranging reference on privacy from the federal Attorney-General in April 1976.
 At the same time, public controversy arose in relation to certain aspects of the census to be held on 30 June 1976, therefore, the Attorney-General requested that the implications of the census for individual privacy be taken into account in the Commission's general reference.
 The ALRC released a discussion paper Privacy and the Census (ALRC DP 8) in 1978 and its first report, Privacy and the Census (ALRC Report 12), was tabled in federal Parliament in November 1979.
 (Quote from the ALRC website.)

-My submission traces this history back over four decades, placing the current state of affairs in an historical context of previously failed attempts through government documents and media stories of prior events reminiscent of those which occurred in 2016.
+My submission traces this history back over four decades, placing the current state of affairs in an historical context of previously failed attempts through government documents and media stories of prior events reminiscent of those occurring more recently.

-Far from being dismissed, my submission was cited twice in the Final Report to the Inquiry and received many endorsements, including from the former Head of the ABS, Bill McLennan who wrote this in his own submission to the Inquiry:
+Far from being dismissed, my submission was cited twice in the Final Report to the Inquiry into the 2016 Census and received many endorsements, including from the former Head of the ABS, Bill McLennan who wrote this in his own submission to the Inquiry:

 I was impressed by the #Censusfail submission to this Committee.
 It very clearly showed some good analysis that would have helped the ABS to run a better Census if it had done such research before developing the Census proposal.
 It also saved me from explaining the current thrust in government with the Government Data Linkage Project, and its likely links to the Census.

-Despite the Parliamentary Inquiry in 2016, the government's advice on the legality of using personal information supplied with the 2016 census for purposes other than statistics was accepted but the government can not continue it's plan to integrate our administrative data to supply as research data without introducing a new law to make it legal.
+Despite the Parliamentary Inquiry in 2016, the government's advice on the legality of using personal information supplied with the 2016 census for purposes other than statistics was accepted.
+However, the government can not continue it's plan to integrate our administrative data to supply as research data without introducing a new law to make it legal.
 This law is The Data Sharing and Release Act.